KRolander/HyperledgerSawtooth-cpp-client-optimized/README.md

 The digital signatures of the signatures and batches can be done by using Trezor-Crypto or Secp256k1 libraries.
 This project uses Trezor-Crypto as default library for signatures (it is a more optimal choice for IoT devices).

+In arm-cross-compile file you find a dedicated Makefile and guide for ARM cross-compile.

 Please make an issue for questions or errors.